alkalifire/BlangoLab2/content/authors/Michael Richter/_index.md

 __Tell me more__

-Michael’s research focuses on RNA biology and host-pathogen interactions, with a particular interest in how the fungal pathogen *Rhizopus oryzae* manipulates host RNA splicing during infection.
-He completed his PhD in Integrative Plant Biology at the University of Nebraska-Lincoln, USA, where he investigated the role of an acyl-CoA binding protein in its role of regulation membrane fluidity in *Magnaporthe oryzae*.
-His background is in molecular biology, biochemistry, and bioinformatics, and he’s passionate about uncovering molecular strategies fungi use to colonize and infect their hosts.
-His broader interests include data-driven life science research and science communication.
+Michael studies how fungi interact with their human hosts at the RNA level.
+His current research investigates how the opportunistic fungal pathogen *Rhizopus oryzae* manipulates host RNA splicing during infection.

+He completed his PhD in Integrative Plant Biology from the University of Nebraska-Lincoln, where he elucidated the function of an acyl-CoA binding protein that regulates membrane fluidity in the rice blast fungus *Magnaporthe oryzae*.
+With a background in molecular biology, biochemistry, and bioinformatics, Michael seeks to uncover the strategies fungi employ to invade their hosts.

-Outside the lab, you can find Michael sketching on his graphic tablet, cooking his favorite dishes and editing travel videos.
+Beyond research, he enjoys sketching comic characters, editing travel videos and hiking with friends.